Welcome to today's edition of the Rush 24-7 podcast.

 And Eric Cantor just learned them.

-So another reason, just to just to restate this, that I stay out of primaries is I don't want to give the the left the ammo to suggest that any result is illegitimate, which is what they're trying to do.
+So another reason, just to restate this, that I stay out of primaries is I don't want to give the left the ammo to suggest that any result is illegitimate, which is what they're trying to do by pointing out that the voters only did what they did because they were told to do it by powerful people in talk radio.

-Whereas when Obama wins, did they credit?
+Whereas when Obama wins, did they credit, say, Chuck Todd?

-Talk about what a great job the New York Times did for the guy.
+Talk about what a great job the New York Times did for the guy?

 No way.